 More electric vehicles are on the road than ever before, and for (most) EV owners, comes the decision of which EV charger to choose for your home.
 With many competing manufacturers & models, different levels of chargers, and particular electrical requirements, making an informed buying decision can be difficult.
 This guide is meant to be a quick beginners guide to the key terms, brands, and requirements needed to make choosing an EV charger a little bit easier!
-We recommend speaking with an experienced Vancouver residential electrician such as Fowlstone Electric to ensure all your requirements are met safely.
+We recommend speaking with an experienced Vancouver residential electrician and electric vehicle charger installer specialist like Fowlstone Electric to ensure all your requirements are met safely.

 In this quick guide we will cover: